sr4001/simplemindedrobot/content/privacy.md

 We use the following third-party services:

 1. utteranc.es: For our comment system.
-Please review utteranc.es' privacy policy for more information.
+Please review giscus' privacy policy for more information.
 2. GitHub: For storing comments as issues.
 Please review GitHub's privacy policy for more information on how they handle your data.
 3. Cloudflare Insights: For web traffic analysis.
 Please review Cloudflare's privacy policy for details on how they collect and process data.
 4. Google Fonts: For website styling.
 Please review Google's privacy policy to understand how they handle data related to font delivery.